-- Blogchatter has exclusive rights to the ebook for the first 2 months i.e. May and June.
+- Blogchatter has exclusive rights to the ebook until Jul 17 2022.
 You are free to use other avenues post that.
-In case you do, send us an email and we will change the status of your ebook listing on our website

 Just like we have activities planned for every campaign track, we will have activities planned for the carnival as well.
 These will be shared with the registered participants as and when.
 The activities will help you create buzz online.
-It will continue for the two months of this campaign track i.e. May and June.
+It will continue for the one month of this campaign track i.e. till mid-July.

 No. But an ebook is an excellent way to test waters, reach out to an audience other than bloggers, learn how to market your product and gain some confidence in general.
 It can also work well as a portfolio if you are planning to continue writing.

 Q6.
 WHAT ARE THE COST FACTORS I NEED TO KEEP IN MIND?

 Listing the book with Blogchatter is free.
 However if you choose to take the services of a professional editor or a book cover designer, then there will be additional costs as per your discussion with the professional.
 You do not need to take their services to participate in the carnival.
 It's entirely your call.

 Q7.
 AFTER SUBMITTING A BOOK TO EBOOK CARNIVAL, CAN WE STILL MAKE CHANGES IN IT AND IMPROVE IT, BASED ON REVIEWS/FEEDBACK?